isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-intro.md

 series: 'Excel-ent experiment with WebAssembly'
 chapter: 1
 title: 'Introduction'
-date: 2018-08-26
+date: 2018-08-28
 subreddit: 'c++'
 tags: 'c++ webassembly'
-hidden: true
 ---

-> Your software needs a well-known feature but there isn't any good (and free) library for it {: .jackass }
+> Your software needs a well-known feature but there isn't any good (and free) library for it.
+{: .jackass }

 Does this situation sound familiar to you? it happens to me all the time, and it sucks.
-If you **really** need this feature, you will end up **reinventing the wheel** and investing a lot of time rewriting something that **already exists for many other languages** but not for the one you are currently using ([my LINQ implementation for javascript](https://github.com/isc30/linq-collections) is a good example of this).
+If you really need this feature, you will end up reinventing the wheel and investing a lot of time rewriting something that already exists for many other languages but not for the one you are currently using ([my LINQ implementation for javascript](https://github.com/isc30/linq-collections) is a good example of this).

 <!-- more -->